Skip to main content

 Exterior Cameras (B-pillar and Fenders)

-2. Spray onto microfiber cloth (not directly on camera)
+2. Spray onto a microfiber cloth (DE) / microfiber cloth (US) — never spray directly on the camera

 Forward-Facing Cameras (Behind Windshield)

-1. Clean inside of windshield in camera area
+1. Clean inside of windshield in the camera zone — the area directly behind the rearview mirror

-3. Ensure no tint or coating covers camera area
+3. Ensure no tint or protective coating covers the camera area — this is a common post-tint issue

 Rear Camera